zhullyb/monyhar/monyhar/docs/navigation_concepts.md

 ## Same-Document and Cross-Document Navigations

-Chromium defines two types of navigations based on whether the navigation results in a new document or not.
+Monyhar defines two types of navigations based on whether the navigation results in a new document or not.
 A _cross-document_ navigation is one that results in creating a new document to replace an existing document.
 This is the type of navigation that most users are familiar with.
 A _same-document_